DanielBradley1/OurCloudNetwork/Articles/Report Conditional Access Blocked Sign-in Metrics with PowerShell/Supported function search parameters.md

-### Use Get-Date to formate the date properly for Microsoft Graph
+### Use Get-Date to format the date properly for Microsoft Graph

 ```powershell
 $endDate = (Get-Date).ToString("yyyy-MM-ddTHH:mm:ssZ")